Searchplex is presenting at Berlin Buzzwords 2026. Meet us there.

 What makes this different

-This is not agent development as a thin application layer.
+This is not orchestration as a thin application layer.

 Many teams start with the interface, the model, and the orchestration layer.
 Searchplex starts lower — with retrieval, access, ranking, and grounding — because that is where trust is actually decided.